 Our favorite body awareness exercises for kids include:

-These body awareness exercises can be used for toddlers and children with a variety of diagnoses, including autism.
-Of course, we encourage you to be safe in practicing these activities and we hope they bring positive child development gains to your kiddos!
+These body awareness activities may benefit children with autism among other diagnoses.
+Of course, we encourage you to be safe in practicing these exercises and we hope they bring positive child development gains to your kiddos!

 Cait Parr is a pediatric physical therapist at NAPA Center.
 Her favorite animal is snails, because they remind her to slow down and enjoy the beautiful details about life.